 What makes up your favorite hooch?

 I recently read A History of the World in 6 Glasses by Tom Standage which brilliantly recounts societal development through the discovery/advent of beer, wine, spirits, coffee, tea and cola.
-While I like a good soy latte, cup of tea and organic ginger ale, I’m really much more into beer wine and spirits.
+While I like a good cafe mocha, cup of rooibos chai tea and organic ginger ale, I’m really much more into beer, wine and spirits.
 This is probably due to tech cocktail evening meetups, Wine Wednesdays with girlfriends, beers and billiards Friday evening after work to unwind or even Saturday night UFC viewing parties.
 My social calendar is full of reasons to drink, and now thanks to the book I’m very aware and curious about what I’m drinking.
 This curiosity led me to get to the bottom of what each alcoholic beverage is comprised of.